 Prior to any future field work, it is necessary to reach respectful agreements with the communities to provide access to private or common use lands.
-Fortune Bay recently completed a initial site visits to the project area that included positive informal meetings with various stakeholders from the communities and region.
+Fortune Bay recently completed initial site visits to the project area that included positive informal meetings with various stakeholders from the communities and region.
 Following these meetings, the Company is planning continued respectful dialogue with communities over the coming months with the aim of establishing access agreements that are mutually beneficial.
 In the interim, the Company intends to evaluate and prioritize exploration targets, based on desk-top analysis and drill core review, and develop plans for future field work.

-The Company incurred \$200,097 of expenditures on this property during the nine-month period ended September 30, 2023 (year ended December 31, 2022 - \$135,467) related to title renewals, ongoing maintenance and site visits completed in May and September 2023.
+The Company incurred \$211,274 of expenditures on this property during the year ended December 31, 2023 (year ended December 31, 2022 - \$135,467) related to title renewals, ongoing maintenance and site visits completed in May and September 2023.